shaneochotny/Azure-Synapse-Analytics-PoC/README.md

 ```
 git clone https://github.com/shaneochotny/Azure-Synapse-Analytics-PoC
 cd Azure-Synapse-Analytics-PoC
-nano environment.tf
+nano terraform.tfvars
 terraform init
 terraform plan
 terraform apply
 bash configure.sh
 ```

-- There are a few variables in <b>environment.tf</b> which should be updated to reflect your environment, but at a minimum <b>synapse_azure_ad_admin_upn</b> needs updated to deploy.
+- There are a few variables in <b>terraform.tfvars</b> which should be updated to reflect your environment, but at a minimum <b>synapse_azure_ad_admin_upn</b> needs updated to deploy.
-- <b>environment.tf</b> is the Terraform template which deploys the environment. <b>configure.sh</b> performs post deployment configuration that cannot be done with Terraform.
+- <b>main.tf</b> is the Terraform template which deploys the environment. <b>configure.sh</b> performs post deployment configuration that cannot be done with Terraform.

 # What's Deployed